AntonioTorres23/OpenGL_Notes/SSAO.md

 **Normal-oriented Hemisphere**

 We need to generate a number of samples oriented along the normal of a surface.
 As we briefly discussed at the start of these notes, we want to generate samples that form a hemisphere.
-As it is difficult nor plausible to generate a sampe
+As it is difficult nor plausible to generate a sample kernel for each surface normal direction, we're going to generate a sample kernel in `tangent space`, with the normal vector pointing in the positive z direction.